idibau/ifc2citygml/README.md

 During the conversion, nested spatial hierarchies are flattened into a single level to ensure compatibility with CityGML, which, in contrast to IFC, does not support nested hierarchical spatial structures.

-### Property and attribute mapping

-For each entity defined in the configuration, you can specify which **Properties** and **Attributes** should be transferred.
-The properties are automatically mapped to **Generic Attribute Sets**.
-The attributes are mapped to **Generic Attributes**.
-Properties and attributes that cannot be found are ignored.

-Use this notation to configure the properties: pset_name.property_name

-The **Name** and **Description** attributes are automatically considered and must not be specified explicitly.

 ### Technical documentation